SergeyShytikov/team-git-workshop/README.md

 ### Install brew - The Missing Package Manager for macOS

 Homebrew installs the stuff you need that Apple (or your Linux system) didn’t.
+- How open terminal?
+  - *type in spotlight search "terminal" or go to Launchpad > Other > Terminal*
+- In opened window copy and paste following commands

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"